qianxliu/memory/05242024Fraternité.md

 This is normal.
 Such as Chinese, said the "国" like France, Germany, Korea, UK and US.
-But in English, they're (UK, US), France, Germany, China.
+But in English, they're (UK, US), France(Seems like France called it France), Germany, China.

 The regrets are Chinese don't use the same words for Japan, Spanish, Portugul and Ireland.